galaxyproject/training-material/topics/assembly/tutorials/mrsa-nanopore/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Genome Assembly of MRSA using Oxford Nanopore MinION (and Illumina data if available)
+title: Genome Assembly of MRSA from Oxford Nanopore MinION data (and optionally Illumina data)
 zenodo_link: 'https://zenodo.org/record/10669812'
 questions:
 - How to check the quality of the MinION data (together with Illumina data)?